kbariotis/kostasbariotis.com/blog/gatsby-docker-multi-stage-builds/index.md

 ## Conclusion

 And there you go.
-A single `Dockerfile` to use for both development and production in conjuction with `docker-compose`.
+A single `Dockerfile` to use for both development and production in conjunction with `docker-compose`.
 Life just became simpler.

 I'm sure more use cases can come out of that.
 I would love to hear how are you using it!
 Hit me in the comments below.